HarisAhmad16/DailyDime-AndroidApp/README.md

 Our app boasts a sleek and luxurious design with a color scheme inspired by [this Dribbble shot](https://dribbble.com/shots/14304518-Finance-App-Dark-Theme).
 The combination of black, grey, and white elements creates a cool and sophisticated user interface.

-## Show And Tell 1

-*Insert details about the first Show And Tell session here.*

 ---